mandarup/tv3/README.md

 The solution is to install TV3 in its own virtual Python environment and symlink it to `~/.local/bin/` (or any other directory in your `$PATH`).
-If you are a pythonista and familiar with the command line you probably already know how to do this.
+If you are a pythonista and familiar with the command line you probably know how to do this.
 Otherwise just follow these instructions.

 ```bash
 bash